 - Money laundering

-Secondly, unlike many “street crimes”, where an arrest might be made almost immediately, white collar crimes take a long time to investigate.
-If you are under suspicion, at some point it is likely that a detective will contact you in a non-threatening fashion, perhaps even by telephone, to “get your side of the story”.
+Secondly, unlike many “street crimes” where an arrest might be made almost immediately, white-collar crimes take a long time to investigate.
+If you are under investigation, at some point it is likely that a detective will contact you in a non-threatening fashion, perhaps even by telephone, to “get your side of the story.”
 The police are not required to read you your rights in this situation, and anything you say can indeed be used against you in court.

 In Colorado, the penalties for a white-collar crime can be steep and severe.
 Many of these offenses carry substantial prison time for a conviction.
 There are a number of factors that could potentially impact the severity of the penalties for a white-collar offense, such as:

 - The nature of the crime